emutos/manual/usermanual/docs/index.md

 Desktop Accessories are programs that stay resident in memory, and are available from the Desktop menu.
 They have an extension of ``.ACC``.
 To activate, put the file in the root directory of your boot drive, and reboot.

-To deactivate, change the file extension, for example to ``.ACS``, or move it to a different directory, then reboot.
+To deactivate, change the file extension, for example to ``.ACX``, or move it to a different directory, then reboot.
 Or simply reboot and boot from a different drive.
 You can also hold a control key down while booting to bypass loading accessories and the ``C:\AUTO`` directory.

 **Note** Desktop accessories take up memory even when you aren't using them.
 Choose wisely.